City Newton Dragons: Newton Rangers

 The Newtown Rangers were formed in the days following the formation of the Auckland Rugby League on 19 July 1909.
 They lost to Ponsonby United 6–16 on 21 August at Victoria Park.

 The club won premierships in 1912 and 1927 and they won the Roope Rooster in 1919, 1920 and 1935.
 In 1927 they won the Stormont Shield defeating Richmond 25-17 in the final.

 1948-2004

 The City Rovers and Newton Rangers clubs amalgamated to form City Newton in 1948.

 During the 1960s the Auckland Rugby League instituted a districts programme and Ellerslie, City Newton and Eastern Suburbs combined to form Eastern Districts.
 The combination won almost every trophy between 1960 and 1963 before the clubs regained their separate identities.

 In 2001 City Newton competed in the Auckland Rugby League's second division, the Sharman Cup.

 The City Newton Sports Club Incorporated was struck off as an Incorporated Society on 17 June 2004.

+In 2014, the popular Auckland hip-hop trio Team Dynamite referenced the City Newton Dragons in the song, Very On.